VicFrolov/build-a-dapp-demo/README.md

 [Demo the Dapp](https://build-a-dapp-demo.vercel.app/)

 Welcome to building a dapp 101.
-This tutorial is separated into 4 sections:
+This tutorial is separated into 4 general sections, each section contains a code link showing the diff, as well a a deployed demo page to see the changes in action:
 1) [Wallet Connection](#part-1)
 2) [Read from the blockchain](#part-2-1)
 3) [Write to the blockchain](#part-3)